Don’t leave this behind: 14 tips to nail your abandoned cart strategy, + new research and brand examples

 What is an abandoned cart email?

-An abandoned cart email is an email used to re-engage shoppers who add products to their online cart but leave the site without purchasing them.
+An abandoned cart email is an email used to re-engage shoppers who have added products to their online cart but leave the site without purchasing them.
 Abandoned cart email automations can be useful to increase sales by reminding shoppers about the products in their cart and entice them to complete their purchase.

 Customers often visit ecommerce businesses and browse products they like.
 But when they add a product to their cart, they take one important step beyond that: they demonstrate a desire to buy it and show a high intent to purchase.

-A well-written abandoned cart email helps you tap into that desire and encourage visitors to return to your online store to complete their purchase.
-It also empowers you to build relationships with your customers and improve their online shopping experience with targeted discounts.
+A well-crafted abandoned cart email helps you tap into that desire and encourage visitors to return to your online store to complete their purchase.

 A common misconception about abandoned cart emails is that they’re illegal and don’t comply with recent data privacy changes.